 A new hepatitis delta drug, known as Hepcludex, was approved for prescription by the European Medicines Agency in July of 2020.
-It will hopefully start to be available in other parts of the world throughout 2021-22.
-Prior to Hepcludex, pegylated interferon was the only treatment shown to help suppress the hepatitis D infection and help prevent liver damage for some patients.
+It will hopefully start to be available in other parts of the world throughout 2022-23.
+Prior to Hepcludex, pegylated interferon was the only treatment shown to help suppress the hepatitis D virus for some patients.
+A variety of other treatments for hepatitis delta are currently being investigated.
+Ask your doctor if there are any clinical trials near you.
 Although antiviral treatments used for hepatitis B do not have any effect on hepatitis D, they are often prescribed in addition to interferon to help manage hep B.